 After completing the procedure, you will recover for approximately 30 to 45 minutes.
 You may experience a sore throat after the procedure.

-Once you have met the discharge criteria, your doctor will discuss the preliminary findings with you.
-After the recovery period, patients can go home and usually eat right away.
+Once you have met the discharge criteria, your doctor will discuss the preliminary findings.
+Patients can go home after the recovery period and usually eat right away.

-Diet and / or medication restrictions may be given to certain patients depending on the examination findings.
+Depending on the examination findings, diet and medication restrictions may be given to specific patients.
 Patients receive discharge instructions to take home.

 When will I get my results?

-After the exam, the doctor and / or nurse will review the findings of the procedure with you.
+After the exam, the doctor and nurse will review the procedure’s findings with you.
 Most patients will not remember what they are told after the exam due to the effects of sedation.